moshe-braner/XCVario/README.md

 * Can escape from deep in the menus to the vario screen via long-press
 * Simplified the data routing settings - each route appears only once
 * Expanded data routing capabilities - more cross-device routes, and TCP port 2000
-* More audio style options including "RICO VACS" inspired ticking sound
+* More audio style options including ticking sound inspired by "RICO VACS"
 * Optional simpler FLARM warning screen, easier to interpret at a glance
 * Alternative horizon display screen - uncluttered and easy to view
 * A fix to allow use of Bluetooth Low Energy (BLE) connection to XCsoar